Start Printed Page 31442

 - Reporting and recordkeeping requirements

-For the reasons set forth in the preamble, 7 CFR part 905 is proposed to be amended as follows:
+For the reasons set forth in the preamble, 7 CFR part 905 is amended as follows:

 PART 905—ORANGES, GRAPEFRUIT, TANGERINES, AND PUMMELOS GROWN IN FLORIDA